 When you are not the breadwinner it can often feel as though it’s not your right to make decisions regarding money in your household, but that couldn’t be further from the truth.

-Stress and worry are often a result of the unknown, so simply being on the same page as your spouse or partner can make a substantial difference!
+Make your voice heard.
+Educate yourself about your family’s finances and you will start to feel more in control and less overwhelmed.
+Stress and worry are often a result of the unknown, so simply being on the same page as your spouse or partner can make a substantial difference.

 Financial guru, Dave Ramsey, always says “the borrower is slave to the lender!”
 Being in debt means your money isn’t your own.

-Paying off all your debt and living within (or even below) your means will allow you to have money to save, invest and build wealth over time, eventually affording you a life completely devoid of financial stress!
+Paying off all your debt and living within (or even below) your means will allow you to have money to save, invest and build wealth over time, eventually affording you a life completely devoid of financial stress.

-I know this may sound impossible but saving money for emergencies, not using credit cards and living on a budget will all help you reach this goal!
+I know this may sound impossible but saving money for emergencies, not using credit cards, and living on a budget will all help you reach this goal!
 Debt-free = Stress-free

 In a world so filled with consumerism, intentional living teaches you to prioritize your spending on things that bring you value and fulfillment.

 Being intentional with your purchases assures you will not feel guilty about spending, which can lead to stress and anxiety.

-Being intentional with your money can actually cause you to experience joy…and it’s liberating!
+Being intentional with your money can actually cause you to experience joy…and it’s liberating.

 Taking time each day to practice gratitude is one of my favorite self-care practices.
 Gratitude breeds contentment…but simply saying “I’m grateful for what I have” isn’t really practicing gratitude.

 Upon waking in the morning, immediately think of three things you’re grateful for before sitting up or reaching for your phone.

 Setting your intentions first thing in the morning helps you subconsciously set the tone for the rest of your day.

 Turn the radio off on your drive to work, speak out loud if it helps and express your gratitude for your job, and the fact that you’re able to work and earn money.

 It might seem silly at first, but eventually, you will start to really feel the gratitude welling up inside of you and you will start to feel more at peace.

 Are you feeling content with your life as it is now?
 This is one area where I have really struggled.

 This creates a vicious cycle of envy, overspending, and feeling like who you are and what you have just isn’t enough.

 These constant feelings of inadequacy can take a toll on your self-esteem and confidence.
 There will always be someone prettier, wealthier, funnier, or skinnier.

 As humans, we are made to be challenged and that applies to your finances as well!

 Where would you like to see yourself or your family in a year?
 Five years?
 Ten years?
 Retirement?
 What would you like to do together?
 As a family?

-I strongly believe that setting aggressive goals and working towards them as a team was a huge factor in us paying off a large amount of debt in a short amount of time!
+I strongly believe that setting aggressive goals and working towards them as a team was a huge factor in us paying off a large amount of debt in a short amount of time.

 Set your goals, create a plan and work towards them – Every.
 Single.
 Day.
 Even if it’s just a small step.

 Freedom to live a life you love without the weight of debt dragging you down.
 Freedom from financial stress so you are able to focus on other parts of your life that may need your energy.

-Taking the time to nurture myself in all areas has helped me live a more balanced and purposeful life, and it can do the same for you!
+Taking the time to nurture myself in all areas has helped me live a more balanced and purposeful life, and it can do the same for you.

 What are your favorite forms of self-care?
-Please feel free to share them in the comments and don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!
+Please feel free to share them in the comments and don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today.